 When will my loved one's memory return?

-During the initial stages of recovery, the person with the brain injury is not able to learn new information or form new memories.
+During the initial stages of recovery, the person cannot learn new information or form new memories.
 This is called post-traumatic confusion.
 When the person begins to remember information or events from one day to the next, the period of post-traumatic confusion is ending.
 The sooner this day-to-day memory returns, the better the recovery of the individual.
 The location of the injury in the brain also determines the extent and nature of the memory impairment.

 How will my loved one cope with the brain injury?

-During the early stages of recovery, the person with a brain injury isn't aware of the nature of the injury or its consequences.
+During the early stages of recovery, the person isn't aware of the nature of the injury or its consequences.
 As improvement occurs, increased understanding of the impact of the injury grows.
-Frequent emotional reactions are sadness, difficulties with adjustment, or clinical depression.
+Frequent emotional reactions are sadness, difficulties with adjustment or clinical depression.
 These emotional reactions signal significant recovery has taken place.
 A psychologist assesses every patient admitted to the rehabilitation center and can help the patient and his or her family adjust to behavior and personality changes.

 For more information, call (217) 788-3302 weekdays between 8 a.m. and 4:30 p.m., or email us.